top of page

 Who was Ralph K. Morris?

 Ralph Morris was born and raised on a dairy farm outside of Dassel, Minnesota and continued to operate the family farm until his death on February 15, 2000.
-His roots and heart were in rural Minnesota and they ingrained in him the values that were the defining force in his life.
+His roots and heart were in rural Minnesota, which ingrained in him the values that were the defining force in his life.
 Ralph had an unending passion for farmer-owned entities and rural development.

 Ralph received many national awards for his legal work on behalf of cooperatives and farmers, including the ‘Minn-Dak Hall of Fame’ award and being named a ‘National Honored Cooperator’ by the National Cooperative Business Association.
 In April of 2002, the late Ralph K. Morris was inducted into the Cooperative Hall of Fame in Washington, D.C.